subirvarma/GeneralCognitics/_posts/chapter1_scientificmethod.md

 Fundamental new discovery: Gradient descent as a way to find new theories

-## Doing Physics with Neural Networks
+# Doing Physics with Neural Networks

+Finding simple equations for natural phenomena

+# Doing Engineering with Neural Networks

+## Controlling a System Without Understanding It

+Connections with Model Free Reinforcement Learning

+# Doing Economics and Finance with Neural Networks

+Trading using Neural Networks

+# Doing Biology with Neural Networks